Las Mercedes (archaeological site, Costa Rica): Platforms

 In all, Las Mercedes has at least 15 platforms.
 Three of these platforms are located around a principal/central platform (known as the Hartman Platform), and are united by intra-site causeways.
 The Hartman Platform (R1) is 6 metres tall and has a diameter of 30 metres.
-It was first excavated by C. V. Hartman who removed two 1.85 mtale stone male "warrior" figurines among other artifacts.
+It was first excavated by C. V. Hartman who removed two 1.85 male stone male "warrior" figurines among other artifacts.
 Today these sculptures are housed at the Museum of Ethnography, Sweden.

 Three of the 15 platforms have been studied more extensively.
 Platform R12 is circular, 1 metre tall, and has a 28-metre diameter.
 Moreover, this platform is accompanied by 7 metre wide, 30 metre long ramp or causeway (R11), which connects to a stone terrace (R10).
 The second most studied platform (R9) is actually two conjoined platforms with a figure eight shape.
 The circular part has a 25-metre diameter and the oblong part measures 22x20 metres.
 The third of these platforms (R14) has an irregular shape "like a peanut" according to archaeologist Ricardo Vásquez.

 All of these platforms, circular or not, are thought to have been covered with conical shaped huts made out of organic materials that have decomposed without a trace.